Schools and air quality

-Air pollution is our residents’ number one concern, and the adverse impacts of pollution disproportionately affect young people.
-That is why tackling pollution around our schools is a top priority for Westminster City Council.
+The adverse impacts of pollution disproportionately affect young people.
+That’s why tackling pollution around our schools is a top priority for Westminster City Council.

-For further information about this programme please contact the Road Safety Officer by emailing: Askhighways@westminster.gov.uk.
+For further information about this programme email [email protected].

-From September 2019 until August 2020, the air quality outside each school site will be monitored with diffusion tube testing according to DEFRA guidance.
+From September 2019 until August 2020, we will be monitoring the air quality outside schools and educational sites using diffusion tube testing, in accordance with DEFRA guidance.